The latest and best Cordless Vacuum Cleaners

 The Dyson battery has 4v more current but way less

-Both batteries are around £50 to replace but the Makita battery can be
+batteries are easily available but the Makita battery

-with the Bosch Athlete is that the battery is built in and cannot be
+with both is that the battery is built in and cannot be

 easily replaced thus causing many otherwise working machines to become landfill.